jareware/chilipie-kiosk/docs/first-boot.md

 The image that's displayed while the kiosk is starting can be changed by just replacing `~/background.png`.

-To change the default chilipie-kiosk boot graphics to a nice doge, for example, try `wget -O background.png bit.ly/2w1P4Il`.
+To change the default chilipie-kiosk boot graphics to a [nice Windoge one](https://mcdn.wallpapersafari.com/medium/93/77/8xKLeg.png), for example, try `wget -O background.png https://bit.ly/2Q4GF1t`.

 ## Increasing boot show delay